 Fun, enjoyable ESL lessons that leave lasting impressions for students require teachers to understand the 5 different ways students learn.
-One way to create engaging lesson plans is to develop lessons with an awareness of your students´ favourite styles of learning.
+One way to create engaging lesson plans is to develop lessons with an awareness of your students´ favorite styles of learning.

-The 5 styles of learning
+The 5 Styles of Learning

 Some students respond to visual learning, which includes using pictures, images, and videos.
 Other students prefer to learn aurally, using music, sound, rhythm, and poetry.
 Verbal learning using words, speech, and writing will always be important, but using logic and reasoning in lessons can also be helpful.
 Teachers often neglect to include physical activities in their lessons for students, yet young students benefit greatly from learning using their bodies, hands, and sense of touch.

 Lessons should incorporate the 5 different styles of learning to accommodate their students’ preferences.
 Students may have a dominant learning style, which teachers can use to create engaging lessons.
-If the students have weaker learning styles, teachers can emphasise the other styles of learning.
+If the students have weaker learning styles, teachers can emphasize the other styles of learning.

-One of my favourite lessons for learning prepositions involves using a big, funny, and busy cartoon-style picture, like Where’s Wally, that has lots of people doing crazy things and asking students to describe what they can see in the picture.
+One of my favorite lessons for learning prepositions involves using a big, funny, and busy cartoon-style picture, like Where’s Wally, that has lots of people doing crazy things and asking students to describe what they can see in the picture.
 This exercise is quite easy and students feel comfortable trying to explain the funny things they can see.

 For older students, I use a different humorous cartoon to practice prepositions that shows lots of unfortunate things happening on a street on Friday 13th, which can also be used in a speaking exercise to discuss superstitions and engage their verbal learning style.
-Using humour in a lesson is essential, because it helps students relax, which is important because learning requires a safe environment where students feel comfortable practising their English.
+Using humor in a lesson is essential, because it helps students relax, which is important because learning requires a safe environment where students feel comfortable practicing their English.

 Teaching my students about how rhyme and rhythm are used to create poetry benefitted my students who have an aural learning style.
 In this lesson, students created simple rhyming couplets in pairs before working together to create a poem.
 We then read aloud a poem that had a strong rhythm and clapped our hands together to keep time.